SisonkeBiotik-Africa/SisonkeBiotik-Community/README.md

 7. **STORY-TELLING** - Tell our stories to the world by doing talks about the community, contributing to our [Medium publication - TODO](), or engaging with media outlets
 8. **MLOps & ML Engineering** - Do you enjoy delving into the MLOps side of machine learning?
 Are you a software developer looking to hone-in on your ML engineer abilities?
 Join us to help build tools to support out reproducability, data gathering, and model sharing!

-### RESEARCH INIATIVES
+### RESEARCH INITIATIVES
-1. **START RESEARCH INIATIVE**
+1. **START RESEARCH INITIATIVE**
-2. **CONTRIBUTE TO A RESEARCH INIATIVE**
+2. **CONTRIBUTE TO A RESEARCH INITIATIVE**
    1. **DATA** - Help build or find datasets
    2. **ANALYSIS** - Contribute analysis of data/models.
 You do not need any technical experience for this!
-If you're a healthcare practioner, we can pair you up with a Machine Learning practitioner and you can help contribute analysis
+If you're a healthcare practitioner, we can pair you up with a Machine Learning practitioner and you can help contribute analysis

 Want more details?
 Check out our [current initiatives](https://github.com/SisonkeBiotik-Africa/SisonkeBiotik-Community/blob/master/initiatives.md)